 What is a Chainsaw?

-A chainsaw is a power tool that is used to cut trees and branches.
+A chainsaw is an electric or gas-driven power tool that is used to cut trees and branches.
 Because of their robust design, you’ll use chainsaws for jobs that require a more powerful cutting tool.
 Driven by a centrifugal clutch, the power engine moves a sharp chain around a grove along a guide bar at fast speeds.
 When in contact with wood, the teeth drag across the wood to cut it.
 The chainsaw blade runs uncovered which makes it one of the most dangerous hand-held tools so please observe all safety precautions when in use.

 Who Uses Electric Chainsaws?